Most women seeking to improve their physiques turn to supplements to increase their energy, stamina, and strength during gym workouts.

 It provides a jitter-free jolt so that you can readily hit the gym.
 Like most similar supplements, Red Leaf uses caffeine to create that jolt.

-However, with only 40 mg caffeine, it doesn't leave you jittering all over while working out.
+However, with only 40 mg caffeine, this best pre-workout doesn't leave you jittering all over while working out.

 Red Leaf is also rich in antioxidants that attack the free radicals in your system that cause cell death and includes plenty of BCAAs to promote muscle growth and recovery.